velvetarchangel/Othello/README.md

 With that you should be good to compile and run the game file.

-##### Logic Class Tests
+##### JUnit Tests
-Logic class Junit tests are provided to test the logical functioning of the game file classes.
+We have included JUnit test files for multiple classes which are found in our logic package.
+These tests are provided to test the logical functioning of the game file classes.
 You can run the test class files to check the working condition of the game class files.
 Instrunctions on how to run Junit tests are given below:-
-1. Download the game and open it in either Eclipse or IntelliJ
-2. There are three test classes located in the logic package.
+There are three test classes located in the logic package.
 The test classes are as follows:
-  - PlayerTest- which tests the Player class
+  - PlayerTest- tests the Player class
-  - CheckTest- which tests the Check class
+  - CheckTest- tests the Check class
-  - BoardTest- which test the Board class in java
+  - BoardTest- the Board class
-3. Click run on the program to run each of the classes.
-Within the console of the program it should indicate how many tests have been run and whether they all pass.
+1. Open the project folder in a terminal
+2. Compile using this following command ```javac -cp .;junit-4.12.jar;hamcrest-core-1.3.jar logic/*.java```
+3. If running the PlayerTest, use this following command ```java -cp .;junit-4.12.jar;hamcrest-core-1.3.jar org.junit.runner.JUnitCore logic.PlayerTest``` .
+Change the end of the command line ("PlayerTest") to suit the test file you want to run.

 ## Authors